auth0/docs/articles/extensions/deploy-cli/references/environment-variables-keyword-mappings.md

 The mappings allow you to do the following:

-* Use the same configuration file for all of your environments (e.g. dev, uat, staging, and prod) without having to have different versions of the files for each environment.
+* Use the same configuration file for all of your environments (e.g. dev, uat, staging, and prod).

-* Replace certain values in your configuration repo with envrionment specic values.
+* Replace certain values in your configuration repo with environment specic values.
 There are two ways to use the keyword mappings: You can either wrap the key in `@@key@@` or `##key##`.

   - If you use the `@` symbols, it will do a `JSON.stringify` on your value before replacing it.
 So if it is a string, it will add quotes. and if it is an array or object, it will add braces.

   - If you use the `#` symbol instead, it will just do a literal replacement; it will not add quotes or brackets.

 ::: note
-By default the tool will also merge your current environment variables and override the **AUTH0_KEYWORD_REPLACE_MAPPINGS** which have the same top key.
+By default the tool also merges your current environment variables and overrides the **AUTH0_KEYWORD_REPLACE_MAPPINGS** which have the same top key.
 You can disable this via the command line with the `--no-env` option.
 :::

 For example, you could specify a different JWT timeout in your dev environment, and then use prod for testing and a different environment URL.